ojudz08/Automation_Projects/1_pdfs/project2/README.md

 <!-- PROJECT LOGO -->
 <br />
 <div align="center">
-<h2 align="center">Parsing PDFs</h2>
+<h2 align="center">Merging PDFs</h2>
 </div>

 <!-- ABOUT -->
 ### About

-This project converts Goldman Sachs' Weekly Market Recap report - Index Returns, Commodities, Currencies and Rates & Spreads.
-NOTE: The python script created works well for the specified pdf reports.
-The parsing pdf script may not or probably won't work on all pdf.
-Please contact the author for any suggestions or recommendations on these projects.
+This a simple project to merge all pdf file into one pdf file.